darktable-org/dtdocs/content/lighttable/digital-asset-management/collections.md

 You can easily construct other kinds of collection based on various image attributes (Exif data, filename, tags etc.) in the [collections](../../module-reference/utility-modules/shared/collections.md) module.
 Multiple criteria can be logically combined to narrow or extend your collection.

 darktable retains a list of the most recently used collections for quick access.
-These can be selected from the [recent collections](../../module-reference/utility-modules/shared/recent-collections.md)) module.
+These can be selected in the [recent collections](../../module-reference/utility-modules/shared/recent-collections.md) module.